Southern Broccoli Casserole

 I'm not a cream of soup hater, and sometimes I still use it for certain recipes.
 However, I've learned there are other options out there, so I've started substituting sour cream for canned soup.
 The result is a creamier base including ingredients that are not filled with additives.

-- frozen broccoli florets (look for a steamable package)
+- frozen broccoli florets - look for a steamable package

-- sour cream
+- sour cream - full fat works best

-- mayonnaise
+- mayonnaise - I use Duke's

-- sharp cheddar cheese (or a blend)
+- sharp cheddar cheese - can substitute a cheese blend if desired

-- large eggs, beaten
+- large eggs - beaten

-- herb seasoned stuffing (ad)
+- herb seasoned stuffing - I use Pepperidge Farm stuffing

 How to Make The Filling